gabomartini/Azure-VM-Management/README.md

 ## Task 1: Deploy Azure virtual machines with zone resilience using the Azure portal.

-In this task, you will create two Azure virtual machines and distribute them across different availability zones using the Azure portal.
-Availability zones ensure maximum uptime, offering a 99.99% SLA.
-To meet this requirement, you need to deploy at least two VMs in separate zones.
+Deploy two Azure virtual machines (VMs) across different availability zones using the Azure portal.
+Availability zones (isolated locations within a region) ensure maximum uptime, offering a 99.99% SLA when at least two VMs are deployed in separate zones.

-1. Search for and select "Virtual machines", on the Virtual machines blade, click "+ Create", and then select in the drop-down "Azure virtual machine".
+1. In the Azure portal, search for and select "Virtual machines".
+2. On the "Virtual machines" blade, click "+ Create", then select "Azure virtual machine" from the drop-down menu.
-2. On the Basics tab, in the Availability zone drop down menu, place a checkmark next to Zone 2.
-This should select both "Zone 1" and "Zone 2".
-3. On the Basics tab, complete the following settings: Subscription, Resource group, Virtual machine names (Edit names after selecting availability zones), Region, Availability options, Availability zone, Security type, Image, Azure Spot instance, Size (in this case a DS2_V3), Username, Password, Public inbound ports.
+3. On the "Basics" tab, configure the following settings:
+    -  Subscription: Select your subscription.
+    -  Resource group: Choose or create a resource group.
+    -  Virtual machine names: Enter names for two VMs (e.g., "VM1" and "VM2") after selecting availability zones.
+    -  Region: Select your preferred region (e.g., "(US) East US").
+    -  Availability options: Choose "Availability zone".
+    -  Availability zone: Check "Zone 1" and "Zone 2" to distribute the VMs.
+    -  Security type: Select the default or your preferred option.
+    -  Image: Choose an OS image (e.g., "Windows Server 2022").
+    -  Azure Spot instance: Set to "No" (unless using Spot VMs).
+    -  Size: Select "Standard_DS2_v3" (or another size as needed).
+    -  Username: Enter an admin username.
+    -  Password: Enter a strong password.
+    -  Public inbound ports: Select "Allow selected ports" (e.g., RDP - 3389).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/baf4cb5d-fb53-452f-a9c5-c1772028df68">